discorporate/flatland/docs/markup.rst

 Attributes Too
 ~~~~~~~~~~~~~~

 Any HTML attribute can be included.
-Generated attributes can be overriden,
+Generated attributes can be overridden,
 too.

 This time, the Generator is used in a Jinja2 template.